Neural network expansion of Euclidean path integrals and its application to interacting scalar fields: theory in 1+1 dimensions

-The interacting scalar $\phi^4$ theory is one of the simplest quantum field theories, where the nonperturbative effects arising from the quartic self-interactions can be analyzed in a relatively simple manner.
+The interacting scalar $\phi^4$ theory is one of the simplest quantum field theories, where the nonperturbative effects, arising from the quartic self-interactions, can be analyzed in a relatively simple manner.
 Despite its simple form, the nonlinear quartic self-interaction makes it possible to study phase transitions, critical phenomena, and spontaneous symmetry breaking and can serve as a prototype model to understand more complex systems, e.g., in condensed matter physics, cosmology, or the standard model \cite{53,54}.
 In this section the RBF model will be applied to the 1+1 dimensional real scalar $\phi^4$ theory and show that it is capable of describing the discretized system with an accuracy compared to previous lattice results.

 The calculations that will be shown here do not aim to give a full, comprehensive description of the system (e.g., the continuum limit is not considered, or no finite size scaling is examined), but they are aimed at showing that the method is able to calculate the necessary observables to describe renormalized parameters and phase transitions.
 Due to the well-defined form of the RBF approximation, these extensions, e.g., taking the continuum limit, should not pose any problems and could be done by using the same techniques as it is done, for example, in lattice methods \cite{55}.
 One of the main advantages of the RBF method in comparison to lattice Monte Carlo methods is that the calculations can be done very fast, e.g., obtaining the phase transition line for multiple parameter combinations only takes a few seconds on a standard notebook, which would otherwise take at least many hours or even days with lattice Monte Carlo methods.
-The other advantages and future prospects of the RBF model will be summarized in Sec.~\ref{sec:4}.
+The other advantages and future prospects of the RBF model will be summarized later in the concluding section.

-In the D-dimensional continuum theory, the (Euclidean) action integral of the interacting $\phi^4$ model can be written in the following simple form:
+In the D-dimensional continuum theory, the (Euclidean) action integral of the interacting $\phi^4$ model can be written in the following form:

 where $m_0$ represents the bare mass, while $\lambda_0$ is the bare coupling that controls the strength of the quartic self-interaction.
-The discretized model in 1+1 dimensions on an $N_t \times N_x$ lattice with lattice resolution $a$ can be written as:
+The discretized action defined from the continuum theory depends on the dimensionless $(am_0)^2$ and $(a^2\lambda_0)$ parameters, where both $m_0^2$ and $\lambda_0$ have dimensions of mass squared.